Home

 Exploiting animals, hunting to kill, supporting gigantic feed lots and slaughterhouses, consuming fatty hormone-laden meats, and robbing resources from animals and the Earth, are harmful and evil.
 Nature and humans are both ruined.

 Humans have always been omnivorous, while animals continue to suffer and die in the wild.
 Pollution can and should be dealt with, while civilized technology vastly increases available resources.
-Vegetarian and Vegan diets are not always healthier or more affordable.
+Vegetarian and Vegan diets aren't always healthier, or affordable.

 Concern for the Earth is good, and love for animals commendable.
-Quasi-religions such as Veganism claim a scientific basis, while their main impetus is emotional, a perceived moral superiority.
-Unfortunately, changing the menu just partially affects our basic human character, for good bad and otherwise.
+Quasi-religions such as Veganism claim a scientific basis, while they can include a perceived moral superiority.
+Changing the menu just partially affects our basic human character, for good bad and otherwise.

 8. Baby Formula